JobinJohn24/Stroke-Prediction-Model/README.md

 However, even with advanced models, some stroke cases remain difficult to identify, as highlighted by the confusion matrix (14 true positives vs. 37 false negatives).
 This underscores the challenges of predicting rare events in imbalanced datasets.

-Feature importance analysis confirmed that age, blood pressure, and blood glucose are critical risk factors for stroke, supporting clinical intuition.
+Feature importance analysis confirmed that age, blood pressure, and blood glucose levels are critical risk factors for stroke, supporting clinical intuition.

 By combining performance metrics (ROC/PR AUC), interpretability (feature importance), and diagnostic plots (confusion matrix, calibration curves), this project provides a comprehensive approach for evaluating predictive models in healthcare.